 There is therapeutic value in writing.
 Many professional counselors have their clients write out their experiences.
 It is good in working through the recovery process.

-Many have sent letters to the Exit & Support Network™.
+Many have sent writings to the Exit & Support Network™.
 The truth must be told by as many as will come out and tell it.
 We owe it to others who might be helped by it.
 If we save several souls from going into that direction, or encourage several entrapped souls to come out of it, I would say our efforts are blessed.
 Yes, I hate to tell what might seem negative to some but we know it to be absolute truth and it must be told.

 We are survivors and we strengthen each other.